jeredevio/jeredevio/README.md

 ## 🚀 About Me

 I create **modern websites** and **automation solutions** to improve workflows and enhance efficiency.
-I’m continuously expanding my skills in **Software ingineering and Full-Stack Development, AI, Data & Cybersecurity** to offer more advanced solutions.
+I’m continuously expanding my skills in **Software ingineering & Full-Stack Development** and also in **AI, Data & Cybersecurity** to offer more advanced solutions.
 With a background in **3D & motion design**, I bring a creative edge to my technical work 🎨.

 ---